iExecBlockchainComputing/documentation-tools/overview/helloWorld/2-overview.md

 acts as a band leader, creating synergy between the power of confidential computing and the transparency/immutability of the blockchain.

-:::tip Wow Key Word alert!
-When you'll see this 🚨,

-it means that we've introduced a new concept that needs to be explained.
+:::tip 🚨

-🚨 **Smart Contract** : A smart contract is a piece of code on the blockchain that automatically performs tasks and enforces agreements without needing a middleman.
+**Smart Contract** : A smart contract is a piece of code on the blockchain that automatically performs tasks and enforces agreements without needing a middleman.

-🚨**TEE** : Think of TEEs (Trusted Execution Environment) as secure zones in a computing environment where your sensitive data can be processed safely, without being stored, see or altered by anyone even if the data are computed on a malicious computer far, far away in the galaxy (decentralized network)
+**TEE** : Think of TEEs (Trusted Execution Environment) as secure zones in a computing environment where your sensitive data can be processed safely, without being stored, see or altered by anyone even if the data are computed on a malicious computer far, far away in the galaxy (decentralized network)

-🚨**Confidential computing** : We need a dedicated section (spoiler alert, just below) for confidential computing, as it is one of the key features powered by our protocol.
+**Confidential computing** : We need a dedicated section (spoiler alert, just below) for confidential computing, as it is one of the key features powered by our protocol.